acbsp/bonafide.guru/en/contents.rst

 Bhakta-das many times had a chance to stay at this wonderful temple for few days.
-Every time he used to come there he could see how devotees serve Srila Prabhupada and Krishna with great enthusiasm and true love.
+Every time he used to come there he could see how devotees serve |SP| and Krishna with great enthusiasm and true love.
 In this temple devotees live as a one big family just the way Srila Prabhupada wanted it.
 Senior devotees with much attention and love show their care to junior ones helping them in their devotional service to